Grade Level: 10 (9-11)

 Unfortunately, it is impossible to explain these instructions to an infant or non-verbal child, or have them communicate to the doctor what they see, so a different type of machine must be built.
 Ideally, the machine would mimic the adult machine closely and have lights in each quadrant of the field of vision.
 The brightness of these lights must be controllable by the doctor as must the size of the light beam seen by the child.
 The doctor envisions a parent holding the child in his/her lap while the test is being administered.
 The doctor must be able to see the child's head and eyes during the test in order to observe reactions when the lights are turned on and off.
 To be able to create results that correlate to a normal peripheral vision tester, the lights should be roughly one-third of a meter away from the child's eyes.

 Your goal, as engineers, is to design and build the world's first peripheral vision tester for non-verbal children.
 Your product requirements and constraints have been outlined by the doctor and additional constraints are your time, budget (materials) and workforce.
 You will follow the time-tested steps of the engineering design process to create this device.
 The first step is already done, which is to identify the need.
-Next, we'll be brainstorming solutions, deciding on our best ideas, constructing a prototype, and testing it.
+Next, we'll be researching the problem; imagining: developing possible solutions; planning: selecting a promising solution; creating a prototype; testing and evaluating the prototype; and improving and redesigning as needed.

 As a group, the class designs and builds one complete prototype, working in sub-groups of four or five students each to build sub-components of the project design.